CPA Ethics Exam: Complete Guide [2025]

 Before taking the exam, candidates should study the profession’s rules of professional conduct.
 The exam will assess how potential CPAs will address complicated situations within appropriate ethical principles.

 The CPA Ethics Exam is required by many (but not all) state boards for CPA licensing in the US.
 Most candidates take the exam after passing the Uniform CPA Exam.
-Since most states require you to complete the Ethics Exam within one to two years of passing the CPA Exam, you don’t have to rush to take it.
+However, since most states give you one to two years after passing the CPA Exam to complete the Ethics Exam, you don’t have to rush to take it.

 Frequently Asked Questions About the Ethics Exam